Palm Springs Pride 2026: Parade, Events & Complete Party Guide

 Getting to Palm Springs

 Palm Springs International Airport (PSP) is just 2 miles from downtown — one of the most convenient airport-to-city transfers in the country.
-Direct flights from major US cities.
-You can be on Palm Canyon Drive within 10 minutes of landing.
+Direct flights from major US cities, and you can be on Palm Canyon Drive within 10 minutes of landing.
 The airport is tiny and efficient.

 Driving from Los Angeles takes about 2 hours east on I-10 through the San Gorgonio Pass.
 Many Pride visitors drive from LA, San Diego, or Phoenix.